 We are not currently subject to any pending judicial, administrative or arbitration proceedings that we expect to have a material impact on our consolidated financial statements.
 We are from time to time involved in litigation and claims incidental to the conduct of our business.
 Like other businesses in our industry, we are subject to extensive scrutiny by regulatory agencies globally that have, or may in the future have, regulatory authority over us and our business activities.
 This has resulted in, or may in the future result in, regulatory agency investigations, litigation and subpoenas, and related sanctions and costs.
 See "Part II-Item 1A.
 Risk Factors-Risks Related to Our Business-Extensive regulation of our business affects our activities and creates the potential for significant liabilities and penalties.
 Our reputation, business, financial condition or results of operations could be materially affected by regulatory issues," "Part II-Item 1A.
-Risk Factors-Risks Related to Our Business-Extensive and "Part II-Item 1A.
+Risk Factors-Risks Related to Our Business-Increased regulatory focus in the United States could result in additional burdens on our business" and "Part II-Item 1A.
 Risk Factors-Risks Related to Our Business-Recent regulatory changes in jurisdictions outside the United States could adversely affect our business" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2015.
 See Note 14 to our consolidated financial statements included in this Form 10-Q for additional information.